Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Unfresh Peanuts

-Because they grow in the ground, peanuts can contain aflatoxin.
+Because monkey nuts grow in the ground, they can contain aflatoxin.
 This is caused by the Aspergillus fungus, which can harm the liver and is linked to certain cancers.

 Other nuts can harbor this toxin.
 However, due to how they’re grown, peanuts are more susceptible.
-You can reduce aflatoxins by roasting and storing them properly.
+You can reduce aflatoxins by roasting and storing them appropriately.
 Also, check for discoloration.

 Stems and Leaves

 Even if a vegetable is safe to eat, this isn’t always true for its stems and leaves.
-For example, any plant that belongs to the nightshade family, like:
+Any plant that belongs to the nightshade family can be problematic, such as:

 • Okra.